-- A player shall be permitted to stop or bat a puck in the air, push it along the ice with his open hand, and play shall not be stopped unless he has directed the puck to a teammate either in the neutral or attacking zone or has allowed his team to gain a territorial advantage and subsequently possession and control of the puck is obtained by a player of the offending team.
+A player shall be permitted to stop or bat a puck in the air with his open hand, or push it along the ice with his hand, and play shall not be stopped unless, in the opinion of the on-ice officials, he has directed the puck to a teammate, or has allowed his team to gain a territorial advantage and subsequently possession and control of the puck is obtained by a player of the offending team.
+This action shall take place in either the neutral or attacking zone.
 The determination as to which zone the player is in will be determined by his skates.
-Play will also be stopped if this action is either directly or deflected off any player or official. - a) A player shall be permitted to catch the puck out of the air but must immediately place it or knock it down to the ice.
-If he catches it and skates with it, either to avoid a check or to gain a territorial advantage over his opponent, a minor penalty must be assessed for closing his hand on the puck. - b) A minor penalty shall be assessed any player, except the goaltender, who picks up the puck with their hand while play in progress. - c) If a defending player, except the goaltender, picks up the puck from the ice while it is in their team's goal crease, a penalty shot shall be awarded to the nonoffending team. - d) When a hand pass violation has occurred, the ensuing face-off shall take place at the nearest face-off dot in the zone where the offence occurred, unless the offending team gains a territorial advantage, then the face-off shall be at the nearest face-off dot in the zone where the stoppage of play occurred, unless otherwise covered in the rules.
-When a hand pass violation occurs by a team in their attacking zone, the ensuing face-off shall be conducted at one of the face-off dots outside the defending team's blue line in the neutral zone.
+Play will also be stopped if this action is either directly or deflected off any player or official.

+- a) A player shall be permitted to catch the puck out of the air but must immediately place it or knock it down to the ice.
+If he catches it and skates with it, either to avoid a check or to gain a territorial advantage over his opponent, a 2-minute minor penalty must be assessed for closing his hand on the puck. - b) A 2-minute minor penalty shall be assessed any player, except the goaltender, who while play in progress, picks up the puck with their hand.

-- e) A goalkeeper shall be assessed a minor penalty when he throws the puck towards the opponent's net.
-In the case where the puck is thrown forward by a goalkeeper and is picked up by an opponent, the Referee shall allow the resulting play to be completed, and if a goal is scored by the non- offending team, no penalty is given.
-If a goal is not scored, a minor penalty shall be imposed against the goalkeeper. - f) No goal can be scored if the puck has been batted with the hand or any part of the body by the attacking player into the net or, after being batted, the puck deflects off any player or stick into the net.
+- c) If a player of the defending team, except the goaltender, picks up the puck from the ice while it is in their team's goal crease, the play shall be stopped, and a penalty shot shall be awarded to the non-offending team. - d) When a hand pass violation has occurred, the ensuing face-off shall take place at the nearest face-off dot in the zone where the offence occurred, unless the offending team gains a territorial advantage, then the face-off shall be at the nearest face-off dot in the zone where the stoppage of play occurred, unless otherwise covered in the rules.
+When a hand pass violation occurs by a team in their attacking zone, the ensuing face-off shall be conducted at one of the face-off dots outside the defending team's blue line in the neutral zone. - e) A goalkeeper shall be assessed a 2-minute minor penalty when he throws the puck forward towards the opponent's net.
+In the case where the puck is thrown forward by a goalkeeper and is picked up by an opponent, the Referee shall allow the resulting play to be completed, and if a goal is scored by the non-offending team, it shall be allowed an no penalty given.
+If a goal is not scored, play shall be stopped, and a 2-minute minor penalty shall be imposed against the goalkeeper. - f) A goal shall not be allowed if the puck has been batted with the hand or any part of the body by the attacking player into the net or, after being batted, the puck deflects off any player or stick into the net.